 Dumroot, also known as Ash gourd or winter melon halwa, is a wedding menu staple.
 Along with breakfast, this white pumpkin halwa is served.
 Either hot or chilled, it is just a delicious and finger licking dessert.

-Heat around 1/2 TBSP ghee in a thick bottom pan and fry cashews and raisins separately until the cashew turns golden brown and all the raisins puffs up.
+- Heat around 1/2 TBSP ghee in a thick bottom pan and fry cashews and raisins separately until the cashew turns golden brown and all the raisins puffs up.
+Keep it aside.